Licensed professionals can receive the latest Listerine clinical information and patient resources.

 THE SYMBOL OF TRUST.

-GOOD CLINICAL PRATICAL GUIDANCE
+GOOD CLINICAL PRACTICE GUIDANCE

 Another important guidance tool for dental research is The Good Clinical Practice (GCP) guidance, published by the HHS and the FDA.
 GCP is a highly respected international ethical and scientific quality standard used in clinical trials.

-WHAT GCP MEANS FOR ORAL CARE RESEARCH
+WHAT GCP MEANS FOR ORAL HEALTH RESEARCH

 Following GCP guidelines provides assurance that data and reported results are credible and accurate.
 It also ensures that the rights, integrity, and confidentiality of trial subjects are respected and protected, and that their safety and well-being are protected as well.

-At the onset of the clinical trial a dental prophylaxis and baseline examinations, (including oral soft tissue tolerance and probing depths), were performed.
+At the onset of the clinical trial, a dental prophylaxis and baseline examinations, including oral soft tissue tolerance and probing depths, were performed.
 After establishing an equal standing in oral hygiene, the 156 subjects were randomized into four distinct groups:

-- Rinse with a control mouthrinse containing 5% hydroalcohol
+1. Rinse with a control mouthrinse containing 5% hydroalcohol

-- Rinse with LISTERINE® Antiseptic Cool Mint®
+2. Rinse with LISTERINE® COOL MINT® Antiseptic

-- Professional flossing by a dental hygienist
+3. Professional flossing by a dental hygienist

-- Self-flossing under supervision
+4. Self-flossing under supervision

-After flossing instructions were given and subjects demonstrated oral health competency, the subjects performed the second daily hygiene regimen unsupervised at home.
-At the 4th and 12th weeks of the study, follow-up assessments with dental experts took place back at the research clinic.
-As a result of this new disciplined and DHCP-powered method of research, the data unequivocally proved that a complete routine of brushing, flossing, and rinsing with LISTERINE® Antiseptic is superior to brushing and flossing for plaque and gingivitis control.
-Dr Mary Lynn Bosma, said this about the study, “These findings indicate and lend further support to the essentiality of twice-daily rinsing in your oral hygiene regime of brushing and flossing.”
-Having the data to share with dental professionals not only helps them make evidence-based clinical decisions, but it also instills confidence that adding LISTERINE® Antiseptic to a patient’s oral hygiene regimen could greatly reduce the likelihood of plaque build-up, gingivitis, and bad-breath.
+Dr Mary Lynn Bosma said this about the study: “These findings indicate and lend further support to the essentiality of twice-daily rinsing in your oral hygiene regime of brushing and flossing.”
+Having these data to share with dental professionals not only helps them make evidence-based clinical decisions, but it also instills confidence that adding LISTERINE® Antiseptic to a patient’s oral hygiene regimen could greatly reduce plaque build-up and gingivitis.

-PROTOCOLS, PRECISION AND PROOF, THE J&J WAY
+PROTOCOLS, PRECISION & PROOF, THE J&J WAY

 As a company, Johnson & Johnson believes that quality products should always come with the most accurate and credible clinical proof.
 New findings like the ones revealed in this study can lead to collaborations with the dental community that drive reinformed comprehensive hygiene practices.

 As a reminder, whenever you are reviewing dental research, be sure to check whether ADA guidelines were followed at testing locations.
-This will help you make the kind of evidence-based decisions, backed by science, that is in the best interest of your patients.
+This will help you make the kind of evidence-based decisions, backed by science, that are in the best interest of your patients.

 *Contact the ADA for more information on the ADA Seal of Acceptance Program and to obtain Seal guidelines.